Gold Coast Model Railway Club Inc.

 Picture

-Train crossing 5 ways intersection at Beenleigh heading north.
-Will approach station after intersection
+This passenger train is crossing the 5 ways intersection at Beenleigh heading north, and would approach the station after the intersection.

 Picture